16 April 2021 | 09h30 – 13h30 (CET) | Hybrid (Townhall Europe, Brussels + Zoom)

 Some of the topics we will explore are transparency and ethics in AI, how to harness digital tools to strengthen citizen-led democracy, activism in a digital age and how to handle privacy aspects, the Digital Services Act, the need for a distinct European online space and how to best regulate a global internet for European users.
 ELF members Friedrich Naumann Foundation for Freedom, Project Office for Bulgaria and North Macedonia, European Liberal Youth and the Institute for Politics and Society will bring their perspectives from the ground across Europe.

-As the world is still recovering from the coronavirus pandemic, we are turning to a hybrid format to organise this unique event that will bring together policymakers and thought leaders into contact with some of the latest ideas and approachefrom across Europe.
+As the world is still recovering from the coronavirus pandemic, we are turning to a hybrid format to organise this unique event that will bring together policymakers and thought leaders into contact with some of the latest ideas and approaches from across Europe.
 While we will be broadcasting live from Brussels, everyone is welcomed to join us digitally.
 It will be a truly inclusive event and we look forward to welcoming you.

 Welcoming remarks by Svenja Hahn, Member of the European Parliament, Renew Europe Group & First Vice-President, Board of Directors, European Liberal Forum